Clean Cities ClimAccelerator at a glance

 What is Clean Cities ClimAccelerator?

-Clean Citites ClimAccelerator is a demand-led acceleration program focused on climate impact in urban areas by cleantech commercialisation.
-The accelerator is run by Impact Hub Vienna and Universidad Politécnica de Madrid and is directly linked to Deep Demonstration of Healthy, Clean Cities of EIT Climate-KIC.
-Both cities, Madrid and Vienna, as problem owners bring in their respective portfolio of innovations as developed through their participation with the Deep Demonstration project.
+Clean Cities ClimAccelerator is a demand-driven acceleration program focusing on climate impact in urban areas and the commercialization of clean technology (cleantech).
+The accelerator is run by Impact Hub Vienna and Universidad Politécnica de Madrid and is directly linked to EIT Climate-KIC’s Deep Demonstration of Healthy, Clean Cities.
+As the “City Hosts,” both Madrid and Vienna bring in their respective portfolio of innovations as developed through their participation with the Deep Demonstration project.
 These portfolios serve as the basis for the specific challenges of the accelerator.
-Start-ups will receive up to €25k of financial support, business coaching and mentoring, access to demand owners, investor matchmaking, events and training.
-The program will help you to scale your clean-tech business, accelerating you to enter the european market successfully and lever investment.
+Start-ups will receive up to €25k of financial support, business coaching and mentoring, access to “challenge owners”, matchmaking with investors, events, and training.
+The program will help start-ups scale their cleantech businesses, accelerate a successful entry into the European market, and leverage investment.

 Grant money with no strings attached?
 What’s the catch?

-The programme consists of three fixed term phases, after which you leave the programme and become alumni.
-If you apply for and are successful in completing each stage, we will have supported you for a period of 9 months.
+The program consists of three fixed phases, after which you will become a program alumni.
+If you apply for and successfully complete each stage, you will receive a total of nine months of support.

 What are the three stages?

-The first stage helps entrepreneurs translate pro-climate inventions into viable business models.
-Start-ups will work developing and testing a business model using an appropriate business model assessment framework, and present a plan for validating that business model by real-world customers.
+The first stage helps entrepreneurs translate pro-climate innovations into viable business models.
+Start-ups will develop and test a business model using an appropriate business model assessment framework, and present a plan for validating that business model with real-world customers.

 Stage 3 – IMPACT

-The third and final stage helps entrepreneurs translate validated business models into first transactions with first customers/ beneficiaries and/or investors.
+The third and final stage helps start-ups translate validated business models into first transactions with customers, beneficiaries, and/or investors.
 Start-ups will pursue opportunities to enter initial markets with their core products or services.
-The goal is to achieve a meaningful number of commercial transactions that validate the core value proposition and/or attract capital to progress into the next stage in the business development.
+The goal is to achieve a meaningful number of commercial transactions that validate the core value proposition and/or attract the capital necessary to progress to the next stage of business development.

-The accelerator is managed by Impact Hub Vienna and Universidad Politécnica de Madrid (UPM) in partnership with EIT Climate KIC.
+The accelerator is managed by Impact Hub Vienna (IHV) and Universidad Politécnica de Madrid (UPM) in partnership with EIT Climate KIC.
 IHV and UPM are both specialized in providing value-added services to entrepreneurs and start-ups.
-A key focus is supporting the launch of impactful startups through incubation, acceleration and investment programs together with partners such as corporates, investors networks, European institutions, etc. Altogether, the two organizations have supported nearly 800 start-ups.
+A key focus is supporting the launch of impactful start-ups through incubation, acceleration and investment programs together with partners such as corporates, investors networks, European institutions, etc. Altogether, the two organizations have supported nearly 800 start-ups.

-Why should I participate in the ClimAccelerator Healthy, Clean Cities open call?
+Why should I participate in the Clean Cities ClimAccelerator open call?

-If you are selected for this accelerator programme you will receive up to 25.000 euros equity-free funding for your startup.
-Other acceleration services offered by the accelerator managers are:
+If you are selected for this accelerator program, you could receive up to 25,000 euros, equity-free, for your start-up.
+Other services offered by the program include:

-Grants and activities will be offered in a three stages model.
-Each stage has a preceding selection process.
+Grants and activities will be offered in a three-stage model.
+Each stage has its own selection process.

-I am not totally sure that my startup fits in any of the topics/challenges of the acceleration programme.
-Can I apply in this case?
+I am not sure that my start-up fits any of the topics/challenges in this accelerator program.
+Can I still apply?
 What should I do?

 What is EIT Climate-KIC?

 EIT Climate-KIC is a Knowledge and Innovation Community (KIC), working to accelerate the transition to a zero-carbon, climate-resilient society.
-Supported by the European Institute of Innovation and Technology, they identify and support innovation that helps society mitigate and adapt to climate change.
-They bring together partners in the worlds of business, academia, and the public and non-profit sectors to create networks of expertise.
-These networks can facilitate the development of innovative products, services and systems can be developed, brought to market and scaled-up for impact.
+Supported by the European Institute of Innovation and Technology, EIT Climate-KIC identifies and supports innovations that help society mitigate and adapt to climate change.
+It also brings together partners from the business, academic, non-profit, and public sectors to create networks of expertise.
+These networks can facilitate the development of innovative products, services and systems, and support them as they are brought to market and scaled-up for impact.

 What are Deep Demonstrations?

-Deep Demonstrations are the large-scale projects through which EIT Climate-KIC offer its ‘systems innovation as a service’ model to Europe’s most ambitious ‘challenge owners’ – i.e. the mayors, government ministries, industries and community leaders, and funders who have the means and mandate to tackle Europe’s biggest climate change challenges.
-EIT Climate-KIC’s eight Deep Demonstration projects act as a testbed environment and a source of innovation and learning that can accelerate change elsewhere, and provide policy inputs.
+Deep Demonstrations of Healthy, Clean Cities are the large-scale projects through which EIT Climate-KIC offers its ‘systems innovation as a service’ model to Europe’s most ambitious ‘challenge owners’—the mayors, government ministries, industries, community leaders, and funders who have the means and mandate to tackle Europe’s biggest climate change challenges.
+EIT Climate-KIC’s eight Deep Demonstration projects act as test environments to develop innovations and lessons-learned that can inform policy and accelerate change elsewhere.

 What are Healthy, Clean Cities?

-If you want to know more about EIT Climate-KIC, please check this website: https://www.climate-kic.org/
+If you want to find out more about EIT Climate-KIC, please visit: www.climate-kic.org

 Who can apply to this open call?

-Clean Cities ClimAccelerator is open to small-to-medium enterprises (SMEs; must be a legal person or entity) participating on their own or SMEs in the process of incorporation (remember that if your project is selected to enter stage 1, at the end of the period the company must be legally incorporated by the end of that stage.
+Clean Cities ClimAccelerator is open to small-to-medium enterprises (SMEs; must be a legal person or entity) participating on their own or SMEs in the process of incorporation.
+If your project is selected for Stage 1, the company must be legally incorporated by the end of that stage.

-Moreover, to be eligible, your proposals have to fully comply with the eligibility criteria indicated on this website.
+All proposals must fully comply with the eligibility criteria described on this website.

-How many startups do you select each year?
+How many start-ups will be selected each year?

 What type of projects is the Clean Cities ClimAccelerator looking for?

 One of the selection criteria is the maturity level of the start-up.
-As this is an acceleration program, so we believe we can better help startups that are ideally 1-2 years in the market and away from having recurring customers.
-We want to support startups in earlier stages, with contacts, networking, training and mentoring and an approach to corporates, cities, public institutions, investors, etc. Startups that already have recurring customers and have access to second round investment they will normally be too mature for this acceleration program.
+As this is an acceleration program, we believe we can best support start-ups that have already been ca. 1-2 years on the market, but do not yet have recurring customers.
+We support these early-stage start-ups with contacts, networking, training and mentoring, and access to corporations, cities, public institutions, investors, etc. Start-ups that already have recurring customers and access to second round investment will typically be too mature for this acceleration program.

-Can I apply if I don't have a company?
+Can I apply if our start-up is not yet a legal company?

 Can one company submit two or more project ideas?

-There is no limit to the number of applications you can submit.
-If you are working in two or more technologies or business models, you may consider submitting an application for each one of them.
-Please do not forget to fit with one of the exposed verticals/challenges.
+There is no limit to the number of project ideas you can submit.
+If you are working on two or more technologies or business models, you can submit a separate application for each of them.
+Please do not forget that each project idea must fit one of the challenges.

-If I am admitted to the program, will Clean Cities ClimAccelerator acquire any rights over my startup?
+If I am selected for the program, will Clean Cities ClimAccelerator acquire any rights over my start-up?

-Clean Cities ClimAccelerator, their accelerator managers, public or private partners or EIT Climate-KIC as financial supporters do no not get any equity or any rights over the intellectual property of the startups in exchange of being admitted to the acceleration program.
+The Clean Cities ClimAccelerator, the accelerator managers, public or private partners, and EIT Climate-KIC as the financial supporter do no not get any equity or rights over the intellectual property of the start-ups in exchange for participating in the acceleration program.

 Will you protect my intellectual property?

-There is no need to because our application process does not require you to provide disclosed information or details of your proprietary technology, thus no additional protection for intellectual property are necessary.
-We will, however, ask for information that demonstrates your business progress, funding status, and market opportunity.
+Our application process does not require you to disclose information or details of your proprietary technology, thus no additional protection for intellectual property are necessary.
+We will, however, ask for information that demonstrates your business’ progress, funding status, and market opportunities.
 This information is critical to help us evaluate your fit for the program.

-The start-up is composed by a motivated team and the leadership team is already in place.
+The start-up is composed of a motivated team and the leadership team is already in place.

-A dedicated team of minimum 2 persons is recommended.
+A dedicated team with a minimum of 2 people is recommended.

-Motivation and commitment to fully participate in the programme activities.
+Motivation and commitment to fully participate in program activities.

-Fit with the EIT Climate-KIC programme: team will be asked to elaborate how they will engage and contribute to the Accelerator programme.
+Fit with the EIT Climate-KIC program: Your team will be asked to describe how it will engage with and contribute to the accelerator program.

-The team is capable of working in an English-speaking environment.
+The team can work in an English-speaking environment.

-Have the potential to positively impact the environment through measurable indicators.
+The product has the potential to positively impact the environment; there are measurable indicators.

-Have a breakthrough project related to new technology or service in healthy, clean cities with substantial climate impact.
+The start-up has a breakthrough project related to a new technology or service in healthy, clean cities and can make a substantial environmental impact.

 A business model is already defined.

 There is a clear desire to scale the start-up to a global level over the next 12 months.

-Projects will have to show their potential to build new links in industrial value-chains, and that they are open to entering into partnerships or commitments with a corporate or equivalent strategic partner.
+Projects will have to show their potential to build new links in industrial value-chains, and that they are open to entering into partnerships or commitments with a corporate or other strategic partner.

-What are the criteria for selecting the start-ups in order to participate in each stage?
+What are the criteria for selecting the start-ups?

-The program selection process for the Clean Cities ClimAccelerator was designed to be fair, fun and interesting for the startups.
-Projects will be presented through the online application form.
-After completing it, those who meet the eligibility criteria will be evaluated by a jury.
+The program selection process for the Clean Cities ClimAccelerator was designed to be fair, fun, and interesting for the applicants.
+Start-ups will introduce their project(s) using the online application form.
+From the submitted applications, those that meet the eligibility criteria will be evaluated by a jury.
 Short-listed candidates will then pitch their project in front of a jury of experts.

-Alignment with EIT Climate-KIC new strategy, Impact Goals & Deep Demonstrations
+Alignment with EIT Climate-KIC’s new strategy, Impact Goals & Deep Demonstrations.

-Innovativeness: implementation of the proposed solution includes a new technology, a new application of technology, a new business model or a new process for resolving the issue
+Innovativeness: Implementation of the proposed solution includes a new technology, a new application of technology, a new business model, or a new process for resolving an issue.

-Viability: implementation of the proposed solution is feasible and there is a financial plan for financial sustainability
+Viability: Implementation of the proposed solution is feasible and there is a financial plan demonstrating financial sustainability.

-Team: team skills (based on the “more and more varied skills, the best”), founders’ dedication to the project (based on “the more committed dedication, the best”)
+Team: Team skills (based on the idea, “the more, and more varied, the better”); founders’ dedication to the project (based on the idea, “the more commitment, the better”).

-Technology and potential impact: the implementation of the proposed solution has the potential for a positive impact on its environment that can be clearly measured.
+Technology and potential impact: The implementation of the proposed solution has the potential to make a positive, measurable impact on the environment.

-Scalability: implementation of the proposed solution can be scaled to benefit the lives of a greater number of people/companies.
-Based on the proven experience in the target market.
+Scalability: The implementation of the proposed solution can be scaled to benefit the lives of a greater number of people/companies.
+This should be based on proven experiences in the target market.

-Traction in terms of stage of product development (based on “the more developed, the best”)
+Traction: In terms of the product development stage (based on the idea, “the further developed, the better”).

-Programme fit with exposed challenges/verticals: clear explanation about how implementation of the proposed solution will benefit one or more challenges
+Fit with program challenges: Clear explanation about how implementation of the proposed solution will respond to one or more of the challenges.

-No, we do not give any preference to startups from any particular country in the European Union.
+No, we do not give preference to start-ups from any particular country in the European Union.

 Who will evaluate the applications?

-Public and private entities that are partners of this accelerator consortium
+Public and private entities that are partners of the accelerator;

-Entrepreneurs who have founded and scaled up innovative enterprises in the area of sustainability at the European or global level in the sustainability areas
+Entrepreneurs who have founded and scaled up innovative enterprises in the area of sustainability at the European or global level;

-What are the steps in the selection process for the accelerator programme?
+What are the steps in the selection process?